CollinBradford/BeginningFPGA/Instructional-1.md

 # Hello World!
 (How to blink an LED)

 In this instructional we will explore some of the very basics of VHDL and digital circuit design.
-Just like when programming mircrocontrollers, we'll start by flashing an LED.
+Just like when programming microcontrollers, we'll start by flashing an LED.

 ## Step one:  The counter